Metal Fetish

 - 1886: Richard von Krafft-Ebing's Psychopathia Sexualis described arousal attached to inanimate objects and materials, establishing fetishism as a subject of clinical study.

-- 1887: the French psychologist Alfred Binet first used fétichisme in an erotic sense, in his essay Du fétichisme dans l'amour (Revue Philosophique), and proposed that an emotionally charged early encounter with an object could seed a lasting fetish, the associationist account that still underpins thinking about material interests.
+- 1887: the French psychologist Alfred Binet gave fétichisme its erotic sense in his essay Le fétichisme dans l'amour, published in two parts in the Revue Philosophique.
+Binet took an existing word (Charles de Brosses had used fétichisme for the religious worship of objects, and psychiatrists Charcot and Magnan had described object-focused arousal in 1882) and argued that an emotionally charged early encounter could seed a lasting sexual fetish, the associationist account that still underpins thinking about material interests.

 - Early 20th century: Havelock Ellis's Studies in the Psychology of Sex explored how the sensory properties of surfaces and substances could acquire erotic meaning, a frame that fits metal's coldness and shine.